ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

 See [References](#references) for the general basis for this pipeline and more information.

-Pipeline short summary and the full pipeline Snakemake rulegraph:
+Here's a pipeline high-level summary and the full Snakemake pipeline
+rulegraph:

 ```
 GDC TCGA WGS Unmapped Read BAMs ->